drey1289/Doctors-Report-Summarization/README.md

 🔹 Results:

-After doing all the evaluation steps, it is found that T5 Largewithassessment andsubjective section isgivingabetter ROUGE-L score while BART-base withAssessment gives a betterBert-Score.
+After doing all the evaluation steps, it is found that T5-Large with assessment and subjective section is giving a better ROUGE-L score while BART-base with Assessment gives a better Bert-Score.

 🔹 Future Strategy: